phamdund97/Q-A-Forum/README.md

 4. fill all fields in your install steps
 5. complete and enjoy what you have just done
 6. thank you for your
+You can follow this link to watch how to install scripts: updating...